 On public property, NYC or the State can be held liable if it can be shown that reasonable steps were not taken to keep people safe.
 Anyone injured on public property must file a Notice of Claim with the Attorney General within a short period of time after the accident.

 It’s important to have a top New York premises liability lawyer to handle your claim, because property owners have powerful connections—and large insurance policies.
-For a free consultation with the legal team at Wingate, Russotti, Shapiro & Halperin, LLP, please call (212) 986-7353.
+For a free consultation with the legal team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, please call (212) 986-7353.